fedelebron/shax/README.md

 # shax

 This is a simple implementation of the tracing + linearization + transposition approach to automatic differentiation, as explained in the [You Only Linearize Once paper](https://arxiv.org/abs/2204.10923).
+One difference is we don't use explicit `dup` and `drop` nodes, since we're not creating a cost model.
+We also don't explicitly create the `unzip` transform, it's implicit in linearization.

 This approach uses an EDSL a-la JAX, instead of [a previous approach I tried](https://github.com/fedelebron/hautodiff) which was a compiler.